sjentsch/lsjDocs/Ch04/Ch04_Descriptives_3.rst

 | “tails too fat”             | leptokurtic    | positive       |
 +-----------------------------+----------------+----------------+

-The equation for kurtosit is pretty similar in spirit to the formulas we have seen already for the variance and the skewness.
+The equation for kurtosis is pretty similar in spirit to the formulas we have seen already for the variance and the skewness.
 Except that where the variance involved squared deviations and the skewness involved cubed deviations, the kurtosis involves raising the deviations to the fourth